 Jenne Sluder MA C-IAYT is a certified yoga therapist and mind-body specialist.
 A native of Asheville, North Carolina, Jenne holds a Masters in Transpersonal Psychology from Naropa University with specialized training in mind-body approaches to improving mental health and physical well-being.

-Jenne is certified through the International Association of Yoga Therapists as a trauma-sensitive and body-positive therapeutic yoga instructor.
+Jenne is certified through the International Association of Yoga Therapists as a trauma-informed and body-positive therapeutic yoga instructor.
 Yoga therapists undergo extensive training in neuropsychology, structural anatomy, and evidence-based therapeutic mind-body techniques.
 With this expertise, a yoga therapist can prescribe specific practices and exercises that address specific health challenges, practice aspirations, and wellness goals.

-Jenne works one-on-one with individuals and with groups using somatic, mindfulness-based, and compassion-focused mind-body practices.
+Jenne works one-on-one with individuals and with groups using mindfulness-based, somatic, and compassion-focused mind-body practices.

 Jenne’s clients progress toward improved health and well-being through safe, relevant, and accessible practices adapted to each individual’s needs and goals.